-- I have also used glutathione’s precursor, N-acetyl-cysteine (NAC), with success.
-It may be used as a supplement to augment the production of glutathione, and may have antioxidant properties itself. (source)
+- I have personally used glutathione’s precursor, N-acetyl-cysteine (NAC), with success (this one).
+It may be used as a supplement to augment the production of glutathione. (source)

-- Because some studies suggest that the long term use of glutathione may feed pathogenic bacteria, consider glutathione supplementation to achieve short term gut-healing goals.
+- Because some studies suggest that the long term use of glutathione may feed pathogenic bacteria, consider glutathione supplementation to achieve short term gut-wellness goals.

 How to take glutamine as it’s found in nature